TheCyberJest0r/Wifi-Pineapple-Pager-Payloads-Cheat-sheet/README.md

 ## 📝 License

-This cheat sheet is provided as-is for educational purposes.
-Refer to Hak5's official documentation and terms of service for official information.
+This cheat sheet is licensed under the [MIT License](LICENSE).
+It is provided as-is for educational purposes.
+Refer to Hak5's official documentation and terms of service for official WiFi Pineapple information.

 ---